batteries76/gentech-2019/term01/week01/day02.md

-# Day 02 A — Terminal & Setup
+# Week 1, Day 2 A — Terminal & Setup
 ## Outcomes
 The idea is to reveal how the terminal commands work to help them understand a developer environment before installing ruby.
 This gives the student a good grounding on how to deal with files and folders within the terminal and any of the terminal commands.
 It isn't essential they remember every command - but they do need to know
 ## On successful completion of this unit students will be able to: